 - Get them to watch a documentary with you.
 Don’t push them or be angry if they refuse, just nicely suggest a movie night where you choose a movie.
 A great family movie that is not too graphic but has a lovely story is Okja.

-- Leave books about veganism in places where they will see them.
+- Leave books about veganism and animal rights in places where they will see them.
 That worked for me, as my dad picked up My Beef with Meat after I started leaving it on the table, and my sister read Ruby Roth’s Vegan Is Love after I left it on the couch where she usually reads.
 I can guarantee you that when boredom strikes, they will pick up the book and read a few pages.

 How to convince your parents to let you go vegan?
 How to help them understand?
 How to expose them to the correct information?
 Leave your comment below and share your own personal experience with everyone.